Airlift-Framework/airlift-framework.github.com/_posts/manual/0100-01-01-getting_started.md

 # 1.5 Handlers

-A handler is a module that writes some data to the server response the when a request is made to a web application.
+A handler is a module that writes some data to the server response when a request is made to a web application.

 Handlers process the request, compute data if necessary, and return a response to the client.
 Airlift provides [rest modules](../api/#Rest) for basic functionality, but a developer may need to handle different resources in unique ways.
 In a handler, a developer may define HTTP methods such as get, post, or delete.